BartMassey/ttt/README.md

 # TTT
 Copyright (c) 1987 Bart Massey

-TTT is an X11 graphical tic-tac-toe program I wrote in 1987 in C.  It is every bit as beautiful today.
-I kind of think I must have originally used Xaw, but I clearly later replaced this with Motif widgets.
-The original development history is long-lost.
+TTT is an X11 tic-tac-toe program I wrote in 1987 in C.  It is every bit as beautiful today.

+TTT was apparently originally textual; I clearly later added a GUI with Motif widgets.
+The early development history is long lost.

 Looking at the resource converter for text to pixmaps reminded me of how painful programming GUI apps in C with